Lambeaux/GR-Homework/README.md

 - By "display dates in the format `M/D/YYYY`" it meant `MM/DD/YYYY` since months and days are not limited to single digits.
+- Where files support multiple records, the REST service (POST) only supports one at a time.
+- Sorting within the REST service will return natural order.
+- Sorting by name gives last name higher priority than first name.

 #### Input Content